pcraster/pcraster/documentation/python_arrayed_variables/reference/index.rst

 Parameter files
 ---------------

 Parameter values can be stored in external files.
-The syntax of the file contents is simliar to the one of oldcalc.
+The syntax of the file contents is similar to the one of oldcalc.
 The file must contain the following columns:

 First column
   VarName:  the name of the collection used in the model script